Managing instances

 Explore what instance configuration options can be modified.
 Depending on the running state of the instance, some options are not accessible.
 Note, changing the instance always requires the user to agree to the service terms.

-7. Click Cancel in the Edit virtual server instance details dialog.
+11. Click Cancel (A) in the Edit virtual server instance details dialog to close it. image

 On your own